 Where no place is available the applicant will be advised and informed of their right to request an independent appeal.

-If we receive your application after the closing date then your application will be viewed as late.
-Late applications will not be considered until we have processed all applications that were received on time.
-If there are exceptional reasons why your application is late, please write to us and provide supporting documents.
+If your application is received after the closing date then your application will be viewed as late.
+Late applications will not be considered until all applications that were received on time have been processed.
+If there are exceptional reasons why your application is late, you should write explain this and provide supporting documents.

 Verification of information